Dyplay/Dyplay/README.md

 ### Hi there 👋

+- 💻 I’m a web developer and .lua scripter
 - 🔭 I’m currently working on a website [Website](https://foxygaming-esport.at/)
 - 🌱 I’m currently learning c#
 - 🤔 I’m looking for help with discord.js